akshitrcrm/react-native-quick-actions/README.md

 ### Listening for quick actions

 When app is in background, you need to listen to the actions.
-First, you'll need to make sure `DeviceEventEmitter` is added to the list of requires for React Native.

 ```js
 import QuickActions from "react-native";